 The OKI Group has established the Compliance Committee (with the Chief Compliance Officer as Committee Chairman) in accordance with the top management's Compliance Commitment thereby striving to ensure rigorous compliance.
-On a quarterly basis the Committee monitors the management progress of the common risks identified by the Risk Management Committee.
+The Committee regularly monitors the management progress of the common risks identified by the Risk Management Committee.
 The Committee also deliberates and decides on compliance training plans and oversees their implementation.
 Moreover, we implement fixed-point observations on conduct and awareness relating to compliance of executives and employees, and to make the most of such measures, we implement compliance awareness surveys on an ongoing basis.

-In order to discover and rectify improper activities at an early stage, we have established consultation and reporting channels to enable anonymous reports, as well as reports to outside directors and Audit & Supervisory Board members at every Group company, and stipulated whistle-blowing regulations such as those about the protection of whistle-blowers.
-In fiscal year 2018, 66 reports and consultations were received at the OKI Group in Japan.
-Furthermore, the system which includes an external contact point and Group-wide contact point newly established in the previous fiscal year was made known to all employees again this year with a 93% awareness of the whistle-blowing system resulting from the awareness survey (up 9% from the previous fiscal year).
+In order to discover and rectify improper activities at an early stage, we have established consultation and reporting channels (in-house contact point, Group-wide contact point, and external contact point) to enable anonymous reports, as well as reports to outside directors and Audit & Supervisory Board members at every Group company, and stipulated whistle-blowing regulations such as those about the protection of whistle-blowers.
+In fiscal year 2019, 42 reports and consultations were received at the OKI Group in Japan.

 Reports on misuse of public research funds and misconduct related to research

 activities can also be filed from the page that opens when you click the above button.